 - To the walnut mixture, add the pomegranate molasses, saffron water, prunes, and the remaining chicken broth, adding more than the recipe suggests if the stew appears too dry.
 Keep the heat on low and simmer for 30 minutes.

-- Add the chicken to the pot and cook for a minimum of 20 minutes, or more, making sure that that the bottom of the pan does not stick.
+- Add the chicken to the pot and cook for a minimum of 20 minutes, or more, making sure that the stew does not stick to the bottom of the pan.
 Taste and adjust the seasoning, adding an additional 1-2 tablespoons of pomegranate molasses and salt if needed.

 - Serve with fresh basmati rice and enjoy.